KhoiUna/business-qrcode-flyers/README.md

 ## Instructions using `pdf_from_html_generator`:

+- Edit `sample_config.php` with your database credentials and change file name to `config.php`.

 1. `cd pdf_from_html_generator`
 2. `npm i` then `pip install -r requirements.txt`
 3. Create `.env` file based on `sample.env` with your env variables